gopheracademy/gopheracademy-web/content/advent-2017/using-go-templates.md

 t := template.Must(template.New("todos").Parse("You have task named \"{{ .Name}}\" with description: \"{{ .Description}}\""))
 ```

-Througput the article we're going to use this function so we can omit explicitly error checking.
+Througput the article we're going to use this function so we can omit explicit error checking.

 Once we know how what Template interface provides, we can use it in our application.
 Next section of the article will cover some practical use cases, such as creating web pages, sending e-mails or implementing it with your CLI.

 ## Implementing Templates

 In this part of the article we're going to take a look how you can use the magic of templates.
-Let's start by creating a simple HTML page, containing an to-do list.
+Let's create a simple HTML page, containing an to-do list.

 #### Creating Web Pages using Templates